John Horne Blackmore: Life and career

 In 1939, Social Credit merged into William Herridge's New Democracy movement, with Herridge acknowledged as the new party's leader.
-However, Herridge himself failed to win a seat in the 1940 federal election.In the subsequent parliament Blackmore acted as leader of the elected New Democracy MPs, all Social Crediters.
+However, Herridge himself failed to win a seat in the 1940 federal election.
+In the subsequent 19th Canadian Parliament, Blackmore acted as leader of the elected New Democracy MPs, all Social Crediters.

-Blackmore served as party leader until 1944 when Social Credit held its first national convention and acclaimed as leader Alberta MP Solon Earl Low.
+Blackmore served as party leader until 1944, when Social Credit held its first national convention and acclaimed as leader Solon Earl Low, the provincial treasurer of Alberta at the time.
 Blackmore retained his Lethbridge seat until he was defeated in the 1958 election in which Social Credit lost all of its MPs.
-(Progressive-Conservatives took all Alberta seats although they got less than 60 percent of the votes cast in Alberta.)
+(The Progressive Conservatives won all seventeen Alberta seats although they got less than 60 percent of the votes cast in Alberta.)

 Blackmore was the first Mormon to be elected to the Canadian House of Commons.

 He was excommunicated in 1947 for "teaching and advocating the doctrine of plural marriage" at secret meetings in Southern Alberta.
 At such meetings, men debated whether Mormon leaders were wrong to have renounced Joseph Smith's revelation regarding polygamy.
 Though not a polygamist himself, Blackmore urged Parliament to repeal the anti-polygamy law and succeeded in removing specific references to Mormons in the law.
-His nephew, Winston Blackmore, is the leader of Canada's largest polygamist group and was charged by the RCMP with polygamy in 2009.
+His nephew, Winston Blackmore, is the leader of Canada's largest polygamist group and was charged by the Royal Canadian Mounted Police with polygamy in 2009.
 He challenged the law's constitutionality.

 Blackmore was criticized for his views on Jews, and the Encyclopaedia Judaica said he "frequently gave public aid and comfort to anti-Semitism."
 In 1953, it was reported that Blackmore was distributing the anti-Semitic Protocols of the Elders of Zion from his parliamentary office.
+However, in a speech he made in the House of Commons on January 31, 1944 (see Hansard records) he advocated for the establishment of "a national homeland for the Jews" in Palestine.

+In his last interview in 2009, Arch MacKenzie, a longtime Parliament Hill reporter and Canadian Press bureau chief described Blackmore as the worst Member of Parliament he ever observed in his long career.

 Blackmore is a relative of the author Flora Jessop and her sister, Ruby Jessop.